tomlurge/visionion/README.md

 -----------
 An importer tool takes metrics descriptors as input and produces JSON/BSON to be imported into MongoDB.
 Such a tool should use Stem, which is a Python library that parses all relevant metrics descriptors.
 I think it even has an export function that may or may not support JSON.
 See #6171 for more details: https://trac.torproject.org/projects/tor/ticket/6171
-[import.py](import/import.py} is a simple data importer that uses Stem to read consensuses and server descriptors and that prints out dicts that could be imported into MongoDB.
+[import.py](import/import.py) is a simple data importer that uses Stem to read consensuses and server descriptors and that prints out dicts that could be imported into MongoDB.

 Next Steps
 ----------
 * The schema still needs a little conceptual refinement.
-* When it feels considerably stable it will be transformed into a [proper](http://json-schema.org/latest/json-schema-core.html) JSON schema.
+* When it feels considerably stable it will be transformed into a [proper](http://json-schema.org/latest/json-schema-core.html) [JSON schema](schema.json).
 * A subset of the schema should be defined to help starting the work on the data import tool.
 * Then a prototype visualization of some graph will be the first occassion to connect the database, the web application framework and the visualization library.
 * When that's accomplished more experiments need to be conducted to see if it's really possible to have more than one D3 instances on one webpage and how they can interact.